lukasesch/QuickCal/README.md

 ## 💡 Feedback
-Since QuickCal is still in development, **suggestions and feedback** are always welcome! 🚀 If you're interested in testing QuickCal via TestFlight, feel free to contact me directly.
+Since QuickCal is still in development, **suggestions and feedback** are always welcome!
+If you're interested in testing QuickCal via TestFlight, feel free to contact me directly.

-The official release is planned for March to April 2025.

 ## 🧰 Frameworks